For us Canadians, Thanksgiving is a week away and I have just the recipe to start the day, Sweet Pumpkin Martinis.

 Step #3: Top with Icing

-2 cups confections sugar1/2 cup butter, softened at room temperatue4 tablespoons Irish Cream
+Irish Cream Frosting2 cups confections sugar 1/2 cup butter, softened at room temperature 4 tablespoons Irish Cream

 1. With an electric mixer, whip the butter and powdered sugar, slowly adding the Irish cream until the icing is smooth and creamy.